bekkopen/databasekurs/mongodb/exercises/basic-query-operations.md

     You can use a query like `{"title": /^TERM/}` to find all documents where title starts with the term TERM.

-    _New for this query is the use of [projection](http://docs.mongodb.org/manual/reference/method/db.collection.find/#projections) as a parameter to the find query and the use of a [regex](http://docs.mongodb.org/manual/reference/operator/query/regex/) for querying._
+    _New for this query is the use of the [projection](http://docs.mongodb.org/manual/reference/method/db.collection.find/#projections) parameter in a find query and the use of a [regex](http://docs.mongodb.org/manual/reference/operator/query/regex/) for querying._

 5. ### Paginated list of products